 Samcheong Bingsu (삼청빙수)

 Housed in a hanok-style building in Bukchon, Samcheong Bingsu offers a variety of bingsu flavors to try.
 They have classic patbingsu and fruit flavors like mango and strawberry.
-Served in Korean brassware, the bingsu at Samcheong Bingsu is perfect for those with a sweet tooth because their shaved ice is sweet like condensed milk.
+Served in Korean brassware, the bingsu at Samcheong Bingsu is perfect for those with a sweet tooth because their shaved ice is sweet, like condensed milk.
 Our recommendation is to try the grapefruit bingsu.
-It’s gorgeous to look at and refreshing and delicious on a hot day.
+It’s gorgeous and refreshing and delicious on a hot day.